piafle3005/group3/use-cases/use-case-1.md

 ## MAIN SUCCESS SCENARIO

-1. Employee request country information for countries in a given continent.
+1. Employee request country information for countries in the world.
-2. Employee request the continent to get country information for.
+2. Employee request the country information.
-3. Employee extracts current country information of the given continent.
+3. Employee extracts current country information of the world.
 4. Employee provides the report to organisation.

 ## EXTENSIONS

-3. **Invalid continent.**:
+3. **Invalid request.**:
-    1. Employee is informed that the continent is invalid and does not exist.
+    1. Employee is informed that request is invalid.

 ## SUB-VARIATIONS